jbrannigan/family-tree-editor/README.md

 3. The **Tree View** (right pane) updates live and provides keyboard navigation.
 4. Click 🔍 to **focus** on any node.
 Click **Unfocus** in the Tree View toolbar to restore.
 5. Turn on **Export focused view** (top‑right) to export only the focused sub‑tree.
+6. While a focus is active, enable **Show pedigree when focused** (Graph View) to display and export just that lineage.

 ---